 Grocery Store/Fishmonger – Don’t even think about it.
 While it couldn’t hurt to ask you local fishmonger if they do in fact sell sushi grade fish, most do not, and never assume that a fish you buy from a grocery store or fishmonger is safe to eat raw.

 The Ocean – Yes, believe it or not, you can eat salt water fish you catch yourself as sushi.
 I mention this with big red blinking words of caution, however, as most people cannot necessarily be certain a fish a fish is parasite free and clean enough to eat raw without proper training, but if you know what to look for, you can tell a good fish from a bad one.
 I have eaten tuna right out of the water and can say that is a vastly different food than tuna that has been frozen, thawed, and shipped around the world for a few days.
-It is truly an amazing food.
+It is truly an amazing food when it is that fresh.